 What is the difference between Senior Living options?

-Senior Living options can include Assisted Living, Independent Care, Personal Care, and Memory Care, among others.
+Senior Living options can include Assisted Living, Personal Care, and Memory Care, among others.
 Often, Assisted Living and Personal Care home residents share many of the same services such as meal preparation, housekeeping services, scheduled activities, and transportation services.
 The apartments are frequently very similar.
 In Personal Care and Assisted Living options, a resident generally has a need for assistance with some of the activities of daily living or perhaps healthcare oversight by qualified caregivers.
 The Memory Care option is designed specifically for those suffering from dementia, Alzheimer’s, or other forms of memory loss.

 Is there a buy-in?